 This thermal paste specifically offers the highest thermal conductivity within this selection.

-If you are not experienced at applying thermal paste but have to go through this process on your powerful PC, with this thermal paste, you will get a spreader to help you out with evening out the application for better result.
+If you are not experienced at applying such paste to your CPU but have to go through this process on your powerful PC, with this paste, you will get a spreader to help you out with evening out the application for better result.

 The SYY-157 is also suitable for overclocked CPUs that produce an even higher level of heat as compared to their standard counterparts.